lmstudio-ai/venvstacks/docs/index.rst

 Virtual Environment Stacks
 ==========================

+Machine learning and AI libraries for Python are big.
+Really big.
+Nobody wants to download and install multiple copies of :pypi:`PyTorch <torch>` or :pypi:`CUDA <cuda-python>` if they can reasonably avoid it.

+``venvstacks`` allows you to package Python applications and all their dependencies into a portable, deterministic format, *without* needing to include copies of these large Python frameworks in every application archive.

 ``venvstacks`` uses Python's ``sitecustomize.py`` environment setup feature to chain together three layers of Python virtual environments: